onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 The **SITE C-CDA R2.1 Validator Release for July 2019**, based on MDHT consol2 3.0.9.20180622 contains the following fixes:
 * Add severityLevel support to the C-CDA Validator UI
   * Adds the ability to select a severity level limitation for results returned.
 The user can now select the desired severity or severities.
 Selecting "Errors, Warnings, and Info" processes all available result types and is the default setting.
 The remaining selections limit the results as stated and should subsequently offer faster results".
-* Support severityLevel limiting on the content validator in addition to prior support for the code validator and reference validator via the 'severityLevel' flagin a POST call.
+* Support severityLevel limiting on the content validator in addition to prior support for the code validator and reference validator via the 'severityLevel' flag in a POST call.

 **Known Issues in the release that impact users:**
 *   None